dojo/docs/dijit/form/MappedTextBox.rst

   <div data-dojo-type="dijit.form.NumberSpinner" data-dojo-props="value:1000">

 (note the "value" keyword).
 But when it's displayed in America it looks like "1,000" (with the comma).
-And if they user types in "1,234,567", it gets sent back to the server as "123456789".
+And if the user types in "1,234,567", it gets sent back to the server as "123456789".

 This is handled internally by having two <input> fields in the widget:

 .. image:: ../MappedTextBox.gif

-The upshot of this is that Dijit handles localization issues on the client, the server doesn't have to worry about it (except of course for translating the boilerplate text on the page, like the label for the above control).
+The upshot of this is that Dijit handles localization issues on the client, so the server doesn't have to worry about it
+(except of course for translating the boilerplate text on the page, like the label for the above control).